 Following the passage of the Data Security Law, the PRC government has issued additional draft regulations relating to data security.
 In particular, on November 14, 2021, the CAC released the draft Regulations on Network Data Security Management for public comment.
 These draft regulations proposed to create cybersecurity review obligations for data processors, which are broadly defined as individuals or organizations that have discretion in deciding the objectives and means of their data processing activities, such as data collection, storage, utilization, transmission, publication and deletion.
 In particular, pursuant to these draft regulations, a data processor must apply for cybersecurity review if, among others, it (i) seeks a public offering on a stock exchange outside of the PRC and processes the data of more than one million users, (ii) seeks a Hong Kong listing that affects or may affect national security, or (iii) otherwise conducts data processing activities that affect or may affect national security.
 However, as of the date of this annual report, there have been no clarifications from the authorities as to the standards for determining whether an activity is one that "affects or may affect national security."
-In addition to the foregoing cybersecurity review obligations, the draft Regulations on Network Data Security Management also proposed to create a system of annual data security self-assessments, whereby data processors that (i) process "important data" or (ii) are listed outside of the PRC must conduct an annual data security assessment, and submit the annual assessment report, the draft Regulations on Network Data Security Management have only been released for public comment, and their respective provisions and anticipated adoption or effective date remain subject to change with substantial uncertainty.
+In addition to the foregoing cybersecurity review obligations, the draft Regulations on Network Data Security Management also proposed to create a system of annual data security self-assessments, whereby data processors that (i) process "important data" or (ii) are listed outside of the PRC must conduct an annual data security assessment, and submit the annual assessment report to the applicable municipal cybersecurity department by the end of January in the following year.
+As of the date of this annual report, the draft Regulations on Network Data Security Management have only been released for public comment, and their respective provisions and anticipated adoption or effective date remain subject to change with substantial uncertainty.